RaulRC/code-benchmarking/python/README.md

 ### Coin problem

+Dynamic Programming classic problem.
 The idea is return the minimun number of coins needed in order to give the correct change.
 The function will return -1 if is impossible.

 #### Usage